Spectrum Sharing Analysis for Unlicensed Use in 6 GHz using Risk-Informed Interference Assessment

 To facilitate sharing in the 6 GHz band, the FCC has divided it into four sub-bands, from U-NII-5 to U-NII-8, and proposed mitigation rules for each of them depending on the incumbents.
 This band is allocated to Broadcast Auxiliary Service (BAS) and Cable Television Relay Service (CARS) fixed and mobile links, Fixed Satellite Service (FSS) and fixed point-to-point links.
 These systems use narrow beamwidth antennas located at elevated heights, while WLANs employ low-power transmitters, mostly indoors, and, typically, omnidirectional antennas at few meters above the ground, which suggests the possibility that little energy from the incumbent links is perceptible on the ground and vice versa.
 To investigate this hypothesis, we apply RIIA to quantify the level of risk and its consequences to both, incumbent links and WLANs devices.

-Our analysis is based upon a three-step method.
-First, we make an inventory of all significant harmful interference hazards, in our case, 6 GHz Wi-Fi APs and incumbent links that could cause short-term or long-term co-channel interference to the incumbents and Wi-Fi devices, respectively.
+Our analysis is based upon a four-step method.
+First, we make an inventory of all significant harmful interference hazards, in our case, 6 GHz Wi-Fi APs or incumbent links that could cause co-channel interference to the incumbents or Wi-Fi devices, respectively.
 Second, we define the interference protection criteria for each of them as consequence metrics to characterize the severity of hazards.
-Finally, the likelihood and consequence of each hazard are analyzed.
+Third, the likelihood and consequence of each hazard are analyzed.
 Using Monte Carlo simulations, we calculate the likelihood of downlink and aggregate interference from/to current incumbents to/from future WLANs and, using an interference protection criterion, determine if this interference can be tolerable.
-This approach provides detailed coexistence analysis between WLAN and the incumbent services in each 6 GHz sub-band using the RIIA methodology.
-The results of this analysis will provide decision makers with better information regarding the risks associated with the coexistence of these uses in the 6 GHz sub-bands.
+Finally, the likelihood-consequence results are aggregated and compared for different scenarios.
+This approach provides detailed coexistence analysis between WLAN and incumbent services in the 6 GHz band using the RIIA methodology.
+The results suggest that there is a low risk of harmful interference to terrestrial incumbent links in the U-NII-6 and U-NII-8 bands, which consider low-power indoor APs only.
+For the U-NII-5 and U-NII-7 bands, considering outdoor APs transmitting at full power, the probability of harmful interference ranges from low to high, depending on the scenario.
+To reduce this risk, it is suggested to implement a mitigation technique.
+In the case of a satellite incumbent, coexistence is possible without the need of mitigation techniques.
+Ultimately, this work will provide decision-makers with information regarding the risks associated with coexistence in the 6 GHz band.

 Keywords: Spectrum sharing, Risk-Informed Interference Assessment, 6 GHz band